gchrupala/supervision/common.md

 - Formulas:
   * Whenever you include a formula, explain the meaning of the symbols used.
   * Do not include formaulas you do not understand yourself.
-  * Do no include formulas unless they are important to understanding some part of your work.
+  * Do not include formulas unless they are important to understanding some part of your work.
 - Detailed descriptions of particular software implementations used for the research are typically not necessary.
 If given, they should be in the section on the experimental setup.